slavenf/sfl-library/doc/static_flat_multiset.md

 }
 ```

+`sfl::static_flat_multiset` is an associative container that contains **sorted** set of objects of type `Key`, while permitting multiple entries with equivalent keys.
+Sorting is done using the key comparison function `Compare`.

-`sfl::static_flat_multiset` is an associative container similar to [`std::multiset`](https://en.cppreference.com/w/cpp/container/multiset), but the capacity is **fixed** and the underlying storage is implemented as a **sorted vector**.
+Underlying storage is implemented as **sorted vector**.

+Complexity of search operation is O(log N).
+Complexity of insert and remove operations is O(N).

-`sfl::static_flat_multiset` internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
+This internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
 This container **never** uses dynamic memory management.

-The number of elements in static flat multiset **cannot** be greater than `N`.
+The number of elements in this container **cannot** be greater than `N`.
 Attempting to insert more than `N` elements into this container results in **undefined behavior**.

-The complexity of insertion or removal of elements is O(N).
-The complexity of search is O(log N).

-The elements of `sfl::static_flat_multiset` are always stored contiguously in the memory.
+Elements of this container are always stored **contiguously** in the memory.

-Iterators to elements of `sfl::static_flat_multiset` are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).
+Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

 `sfl::static_flat_multiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer), [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer) and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).